s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 ## Pipelines:

-Pipelines are supposed to work in a stream-lines and reproducible way every time they are run.
-We try to run them with default settings that are sensible for the specific data type.
+Pipelines are supposed to work in a stream-lined and reproducible way every time they are run, and are designed so that users don't have to worry about specifying any of the plethora of options each tool provides.
+To this end, we try to run the individual programs of a pipeline with a pre-configured set of parameters that are (we find) sensible for the specific data type.

 #### List of current pipelines:

-- nf_qc
+##### nf_qc
+    FastQC, FastQ Screen
-- nf_rnaseq
+##### nf_rnaseq
+    FastQC, FastQ Screen, Trim Galore, trimmed FastQC, HISAT2
-- nf_chipseq
+##### nf_chipseq
+    FastQC, FastQ Screen, Trim Galore, trimmed FastQC, Bowtie2
-- nf_bisulfite_WGBS
+##### nf_bisulfite_WGBS
+    FastQC, FastQ Screen, Trim Galore, trimmed FastQC, Bismark, deduplicate, methylation extract, coverage file
-- nf_bisulfite_scBSseq
+##### nf_bisulfite_scBSseq
+    FastQC, FastQ Screen, Trim Galore (5' clip), trimmed FastQC, Bismark, deduplicate, methylation extract, coverage file
-- nf_bisulfite_RRBS
+##### nf_bisulfite_RRBS
+    FastQC, FastQ Screen, Trim Galore, trimmed FastQC, trimmed FastQC, Bismark, methylation extract, coverage file

-## Single Progam Pipelines:
+## Single Prorgam Pipelines:

 #### List of current single program pipelines:
 - nf_fastqc